cedric25/fruits-api-yarn/README.md

 # try-yarn-workspaces

-My goal was to give the Prisma Client its own separate package, in order for it to be used in more than just one backend.
+My goal here was to give Prisma Client its own separate package, in order for it to be used in more than just one backend.

 `packages/prisma`: Prisma schema, migration scripts, Prisma client creation